OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

       return case
     }

-    TODO might be able to use this in other places.
     // Finds all compatible units for this id based on if meter or group.
 See compatibleChanges for parameter. function Set compatibleUnits(integer id, String type) {
       if (type = "meter") {